uraneko/pheasant/README.md

 <h1>pheasant</h1>
-pheasant is a http web server framework written in rust
+pheasant is a http web server framework written in rust.

 An HTTP server is too broad a program; anything the host system can do (calling another program, doing some calculations, db ops, fs ops, etc.,) the server may need to do.
 That's why the main goal of this framework is to give the user smaller individual components that integrate well together (and preferably with external libs/crates) and let them write their own server implementations.